KnightOneAdmin/TinkerForFlutter/flutter_for_tinker/README.md

-# fluttermodule
+# flutter_for_tinker

-A new Flutter module for hot fix.
+A new Flutter module for Tinker Test.

 ## Getting Started